Blog · Review Essay · Last reviewed June 19, 2026

 Halpern and Mitchell are most valuable when they refuse the product brochure.
 Smart phones, smart grids, smart cities, smart forests, smart logistics, and smart homes are usually sold as upgrades: more sensing, more responsiveness, more efficiency.
 The book asks what form of politics is hidden inside that upgrade.
 A smart system does not simply observe a world that was already there.
 It defines the world as a set of signals to be captured, correlated, simulated, priced, and adjusted.

 That makes smartness a close cousin of algorithmic governance.
-The point is not that every sensor is evil or every dashboard is false.
+The point is not that every sensor is harmful or every dashboard is false.
 The point is that "smart" systems relocate authority.
 Decisions move from public deliberation to optimization loops, from explicit values to performance metrics, from accountable institutions to platforms, vendors, and experimental zones.
 The system becomes persuasive because it appears adaptive.
 Its politics can disappear inside the promise that the environment is too complex for ordinary planning.

 Crisis Without Politics